-Quality assurance through monitoring site visits (either announced or unannounced) is based on the requirements in the Curriculum document.
+Quality assurance through monitoring site visits is based on the requirements in the Curriculum document.
 You will be evaluated on how well you are complying with the requirements.
 These visits are triggered by the submission of your learner enrolment information to QCTO.